wearereasonablepeople/bold-sounds/README.md

 ## Sounds loudness normalization

-For normalizing loudness we can use `ffmpeg-normalize` tool
+- For normalizing loudness we can use `ffmpeg-normalize` tool
+- this command overwrites original file
+- for ambient sounds we use `-t -16`
+- for effect sounds we use `-t -10`

 ```
 pip3 install ffmpeg-normalize
-ffmpeg-normalize sounds/* -of ./sounds-normalized -ext wav -f -t -16
+ffmpeg-normalize sounds/input.wav -of ./sounds -ext wav -f -t -16
 ```